gqthrowaway/gq_guide/gqguideWIP.md

 # Primary and Secondary Fighting Weapon

 ## Primary Weapon
 Your rifle and sidearm are the basis of you being an effective combatant; this where many fall into folly of making a super personalized rifle and pistol in an attempt to either differentiate or tailor for their environment/usecase when they can barely shoot or move effectively.
-This mindset is entirely wrong, the miniscule improvements in fancy parts is irrelevant and usually they have their own downsides; US Army Natick Labs, NSWC Crane, JFKSWCS, Range 37, EOTG, FBI, etc all spend billions of your tax dollars in having TBI-riddled service members and pencil-neck melvins research close-to-optimal fighting solutions, whether or not that research is fielded or realized is a different story.
+This mindset is entirely wrong, the miniscule improvements in fancy parts is irrelevant and usually they have their own downsides; US Army Natick Labs, NSWC Crane, JFKSWCS, Range 37, EOTG, Quanitco, FBI, etc all spend billions of your tax dollars in having TBI-riddled service members and pencil-neck melvins research close-to-optimal fighting solutions, whether or not that research is fielded or realized is a different story.

 ![gang](https://github.com/gqthrowaway/gq_guide/blob/main/Images/IMG_8372.jpg "")